pitagora-galaxy/workflows/README.md

 ## Contribution

-1. Clone this repo.
+1. Fork this repository
-2. Add your json file of galaxy workflow.
+2. Create your institute directory and add your galaxy workflow json file
 3. Commit and pull request